|About DHS||Aging||Partners & Providers||Children||Disabilities||Economic Supports||Health

 Executive Pathways Program

 The Executive Pathways Internship Program focuses on a diverse workforce by developing the talents of students as they prepare for professional employment.
-Graduate and undergraduate students majoring in public policy, social work, law and other related fields have the opportunity to learn how public policy is developed and implemented in a large and complex government organization.
+Graduate and undergraduate students majoring in public policy, social work, law, statistics and other related fields have the opportunity to learn how public policy is developed and implemented in a large and complex government organization.

 Through this paid internship program, students have the chance to be part of many well-publicized and highly visible policy decisions that impact Minnesotans' quality of life and affect the state's ability to recruit and train professional employees.

 The internships are generally during the summer, and are located in the department's Central Offices in St. Paul.
 The targeted recruitment usually begins in the fall.
 Additional application information is available online.
-If you are interested in being sent application materials, send your name and address to email@example.com or contact the Office for Equity and Agency Development Executive Pathways Internship Coordinator at email@example.com or at the following address:
+If you are interested in being sent application materials, send your name and address to email@example.com or contact the Office for Equity, Performance and Development Executive Pathways Internship Coordinator at email@example.com or at the following address:

 Pathways to Human Services Careers